rob550-docs/rob550-docs.github.io/docs/armlab/setup-guide.md

 After successfully installing all the necessary components for the workstation, now it is time to test.

 ### To launch everything
-Open a terminal and navigate to the folder `/launch`.
+First, connect the camera USB and arm USB to the lab laptop, then open a terminal and navigate to the folder `/launch`.
 Run the provided command.
 Remember that to halt any node, use `ctrl + C` in its respective terminal.
 Until you stop this node, the terminal will be occupied.
 If you need to run another command, open a new terminal.
 ```bash
 $ ./launch_armlab.sh
 ```